How to value your coins?

 3. You would like to sell it quickly so you can spend the money on something else so you decide to offer it for sale on Ebay as a buy it now item for £15.
 If you were not in a rush to sell, then you might put it on ebay for £20 and drop the price if nobody has shown any interest in it after a few weeks.

-It’s not an exact science and the best advice we can give you is to do your homework to check out exactly what you are selling, set a price you are comfortable with and if you sell it, forget it and don’t have sleepless nights worrying about whether you underpriced it because if you follow our approach, overall you should work out getting just about the right price for your rare old coins.
+It’s not an exact science and the best advice we can give you is to do your homework.
+Check out exactly what you are selling, set a price you are comfortable with and if you sell it, forget it.
+Don’t have sleepless nights worrying about whether you underpriced it.
+Follow our approach, overall you should work out getting just about the right price for your rare old coins.